latrokles/search-cli/README.md

 # search

 very simple tool to perform web searches from the terminal written in node.
-Inspired by [zquestz/s](https://github.com/zquestz/s) in functionality, but with a slightly different implementation.
+Inspired by [zquestz/s](https://github.com/zquestz/s) (and other cli apps) in functionality, but with a different implementation.

+a small experimenting learning js and node (and just having fun).

 # install
 ```